 It is the employer's decision to offer donor designations to its employees.
 United Way will make every effort to accommodate company designation policies.
 Donor designation forms must be returned in the campaign report envelope along with the pledge forms.
-Donor designation forms must be turned in to United Way of Racine County by December 31 for processing or at an agreed-upon date between United Way of Racine County and contributing organization.
+Donor designation forms must be turned in to United Way of Racine County by December 31 for processing or at an agreed-upon date between United Way of Racine County and the contributing organization.
 Donor designations processed by an out-of-town employer will be honored if received by February 28.
 Incomplete or inaccurate forms will not be processed and will be returned.

-Designators must use United Way of Racine County's donor designation form (available through the employee campaign coordinator or United Way of Racine

-County office) or a compatible form designed by the company.
+Designators must use United Way of Racine County's donor designation form (available through the employee campaign coordinator or United Way of Racine County office) or a compatible form designed by the company.
 The form must be properly completed, and the donor's signature is required.

-Designators must pledge a minimum of \$50 to be able to designate monies to an organization.
+There is a minimum donation requirement of \$50 per designation.
 If designations are made to more than one funded organization, a minimum of \$50 must be pledged to each organization.
 A maximum of eight organization designations per donor is allowed.
+Designations that do not meet the \$50 minimum will be directed to the United Way of Racine County Community Fund.